JelleVerstappen/6IICT-PROG4/recursion/Opdracht 2.6 Minesweeper/README.md

   ------------------
 ```

 The message should be centered in between %, this should be the case no matter what the message written in it is.
 The total amount of characters on this line should be equal to `2*SQUARE_SIZE+2`.
-The colom numbering should begin with two spaces.
-This room is necessary when adding the row numbers (see other display methods).
+The column numbering should begin with two spaces.
+This room is necessary for adding the row numbers later on (see other display methods).

 Some examples are:
 ```